nvpro-samples/vk_lod_clusters/README.md

 The technology being quite new, we might not have ironed out all issues.
 If you experience instabilities, please let us know through GitHub Issues.
 You can use the commandline to change some defaults:

-* `-renderer 0` starts with rasterization.
+* `--renderer 0` starts with rasterization.
-* `-supersample 0` disables the super sampling that otherwise doubles rendering resolution in each dimension.
+* `--supersample 0` disables the super sampling that otherwise doubles rendering resolution in each dimension.
-* `-clasallocator 0` disables the more complex gpu-driven allocator when streaming
+* `--clasallocator 0` disables the more complex gpu-driven allocator when streaming
-* `-gridcopies N` set the number of model copies in the scene.
+* `--gridcopies N` set the number of model copies in the scene.
-* `-gridunique 0` disables the generation of unique geometries for every model copy.
+* `--gridunique 0` disables the generation of unique geometries for every model copy.
 Greatly reduces memory consumption by truly instancing everything.
 By default on to stress streaming.
-* `-streaming 0` disables streaming system and uses preloaded scene (warning this can use a lot of memory, use above `-gridunique 0` to reduce)
+* `--streaming 0` disables streaming system and uses preloaded scene (warning this can use a lot of memory, use above `--gridunique 0` to reduce)
-* `-vsync 0` disable vsync.
+* `--vsync 0` disable vsync.
 If changing vsync via UI does not work, try to use the driver's *NVIDIA Control Panel* and set `Vulkan/OpenGL present method: native`.
-* `-autoloadcache 0` disables loading scenes from cache file.
+* `--autoloadcache 0` disables loading scenes from cache file.
-* `-mappedcache 0` disables persistent use of the memory mapped cache file.
+* `--mappedcache 1` keeps memory mapped cache file persistently, otherwise loads cache to system memory.
+Useful to save RAM on very large scenes.

 ## Limitations